 Clear boundaries regarding appointment lengths, late policies, and cancellation notices can aid significantly in managing a smooth schedule.

-Communicate these policies clearly and consistently through signage at the reception desk, on the organization's website, and during the booking process.
+Communicate these policies consistently through signage at the reception desk, on the organization's website, and during the booking process.
+Physical signage can be sourced from office signage kits.

 5. Regularly Review and Adjust Scheduling Practices